Proclamation promotes awareness in the month of October

 StoryThe Metropolitan King County Council today proclaimed October as Cyber Security Awareness Month in King County and urged citizens to take steps to protect their electronic records.

-“As we become increasingly dependent on electronic data systems, thieves are becoming increasingly sophisticated in identity theft and online fraud,” said Councilmember Kathy Lambert, who serves on the Cyber Security Task Force for the National Association of Counties.
-“As stewards of a large number of public records, King County is working on leading the way in assuring the security of our digital data.”
+“I’m very proud that King County has been recognized as a leader in Internet Technology,” said Councilmember Kathy Lambert, who serves on the Cyber Security Task Force for the National Association of Counties.
+“As stewards of a large amount of public records, it’s very appropriate that King County is also leading the way in assuring the security of our digital data.”

 In addition to internal cyber security efforts, King County is promoting the national “Stop.Think.Connect.” campaign with tips to help businesses, organizations and individuals to keep their online data safe and secure.
 The campaign offers simple tips for using strong passwords and privacy settings online, and advice such as not opening e-mail attachments or links from suspicious sources.

-WHEREAS, King County recognizes the vital role that the Internet and information technology play in the lives of their employees and residents; and
+WHEREAS, King County recognizes the vital role that information technology plays in the lives of its employees and residents; and

-WHEREAS, critical community sectors are increasingly reliant on information systems to support financial services, energy, telecommunications, transportation, utilities, health care, and emergency response systems; and
+WHEREAS, critical infrastructure sectors are increasingly reliant on information systems to support financial services, telecommunications, transportation, utilities, health care, and emergency response systems; and

-WHEREAS, internet users and the nation’s information infrastructure face an increasing threat of malicious cyber attack, loss of privacy from spyware and adware, and financial and personal privacy losses from electronic identity theft and fraud; and
+WHEREAS, internet users and our information infrastructure face an increasing threat of malicious cyber attacks and significant financial and personal privacy losses due to identity theft and fraud; and

 WHEREAS, that National Association of Counties has established Cyber Security Awareness as a principal focus and encourages county governments to enhance their cyber security efforts and encourage citizens to adopt secure online practices; and